Ger help from the Salvation Army in Arizona.

 - Transportation - If you need help getting to a promising job interview, if waiting on a first pay check, or if someone needs to get to a doctor appointment, then the Arizona Salvation Army may have resources available.
 The agency may coordinate volunteers to drive you.
 Or they can provide, on a limited basis, gasoline vouchers for free.

-- Prescription medications and health care - They can refer people to local dental and medical clinics.
+- Prescription medication vouchers and basic health care - They can refer people to local dental and medical clinics.
 If you have a life threatening disease, then a voucher may be provided for free prescription drugs.

 Salvation Army helps the elderly and retirees in Arizona as well.
 With an increasing number of senior citizens in the state, there is a need for supportive housing, home care, financial aid and other services.
 The Salvation Army case workers and volunteers assist with these needs.
 A major focus is on keeping seniors self-sufficient, and as part of that, find elderly financial assistance programs.

-Other emergency assistance administered in Arizona may include food boxes, security deposits payment assistance, utility bill assistance, USDA food bags and back-to-school clothing.
+Other emergency assistance administered in Arizona may include security deposit payment assistance, USDA food bags and substance abuse counseling including Adult Rehab.
 The Christian, faith based church also help immigrants and Spanish speakers, and helps them acclimate to Arizona.
-As part of that, free school supplies, furniture, housing or shelter resources and much more can be arranged.

-The main county and city locations are below.
-Each Salvation Army thrift store or Social Service office in Arizona offers its own form of assistance.
+The main county and city locations are below - select one for local Salvation Army programs.
+There will be other sites as well in rural or outlying areas and search the website here: https://www.salvationarmyusa.org/usa-western-territory/southwest/.
+Each Salvation Army thrift store or Social Service office in Arizona offers its own form of support to people in need.

 Coconino County and Flagstaff